ickb/proposal/README.md

 The protocol could also be used to enable a community voting mechanism with funds locked in the NervosDAO, as well as a multitude more L1 & L2 applications!

-Another mind blowing idea is to switch Godwoken native token from pCKB to iCKB, this protocol new native token, so that every Godwoken user is now protected from CKB issuance.
+Lookig far away, this protocol could also enable Godwoken switch from pCKB to a new native token that protects every Godwoken user from CKB issuance.

 ### dCKB (Unmaintained)